Learning Leadership by James Kouzes & Barry Posner

 The Learning Leadership book by James Kouzes and Barry Posner focused on five fundamentals of becoming an exemplary leader.
 Kouzes and Posner’s earlier title, The Leadership Challenge, published 30 years ago, has contributed to the creation of this book and is widely regarded as one of the books worth reading on the subject of leadership.
 The authors are among “the respected leadership gurus” as stated by Stefan Stern (2016) of the Financial Times Ltd.

-This paper covers the summary and the definition of the five fundamentals, the points that influence the reviewer, and if the reviewer will or will not apply the learnings of the book.
+This article is about the summary and the definition of the five fundamentals, the points that influence the reviewer, and if the reviewer will or will not apply the learning’s of the book.
 The reviewer will also give his opinion if the book is a highly recommended leadership book to people who’s learning leadership.

 The authors focused on the five fundamentals of becoming an exemplary leader which are the “believe you can”, “aspire to excel,” “challenge yourself,” “engage support”, and “commit to becoming the best.”
 It was similar to the five core leadership practices they set in their earlier work The Leadership Challenge.
 Those five core leadership practices are the “model the way”, “inspire a shared vision”, “challenge the process”, “enable others to act”, and “encourage the heart”.

 The author believes that leadership can be learned just like skills and behavior.
-In the previous discussion forum of LEAD4850 class at Northern Alberta Institute of Technology, we have a discussion topic if leaders were made or born which concluded that everyone could be a leader.
-The authors wrote (Kouzes & Posner, 2016) that “leadership is not some mystical quality that only a few people have, and everyone else doesn’t,” (p.
-4).
+They wrote (Kouzes & Posner, 2016) that “leadership is not some mystical quality that only a few people have, and everyone else doesn’t,” (p.
+4) which then lead us to the argument that leaders were made and not born.
 Leadership is not a gene that is only available to a talented few (Kouzes & Posner, 2016, p.
 29).

 The authors five fundamentals in becoming an exemplary leader, guides and encourage individuals with the steps.
 The first step is “Believe [that] You Can!”, Believing in oneself is one of the essential steps in developing and learning leadership.
 Next is “Aspire to Excel”, people have to determine what they care most and why they want to lead.
 Third is “Challenge Yourself”, leaders should continually challenge themselves to seek new experiences and tests.
 The fourth is to “Engage Support”, it is essential to get support, mentoring and coaching to achieve excellence.
 Whether it is family, managers at work, or professional coaches, leaders need the advice, feedback, care, and support of others (Kouzes & Posner, 2016, p.
 22).
 Lastly, is to “Practice Deliberately”, exemplary leaders spend more time practicing than ordinary leaders.
 In achieving mastery of any skills, just like leadership, leaders must set improvement goals, participate in designed learning experiences, ask for feedback, and get coaching.
 They also put in the time every day and make learning leadership a daily habit (Kouzes & Posner, 2016, p.
 22).